 University of Utah Asia Campus in Incheon, South Korea.

-FALL SEMESTER IN SALT LAKE CITY CAMPUS
+FALL SEMESTER IN SALT LAKE CITY, UTAH

 Students enrolled in Global LEAP will spend the Fall semester of their freshman year at Salt Lake City campus.
-They will work closely with faculty and peer advisors within a small cohort of fellow freshmen.
+They work closely with faculty and peer advisors within a small cohort of fellow freshmen.
 The intimacy of the program enables new students to transition more confidently to college and to play an active role in their own education.

-Global LEAP students will spend the Spring semester of their freshman year taking classes at the U Asia Campus in Songdo, South Korea.
-Students will enjoy small class sizes, participate in social and service activities with their cohort, and have an early international experience in one of the safest countries on the planet.
+Global LEAP students spend the Spring semester of their freshman year taking classes at the U Asia Campus in Songdo, South Korea.
+Students enjoy small class sizes, participate in social and service activities with their cohort, and have an early international experience in one of the safest countries on the planet.

 WHY GLOBAL LEAP?